-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 Therefore, any potentially affected party has standing to bring a claim, regardless of whether it has a contractual relationship with the infringing companies (ie, including not only direct but indirect purchasers too).

-‘Umbrella effects' have also been recognised by the Provincial Court of Madrid (Section 28) in its Judgment 377/2022 of 19 May 2022 (according to the CJEU's judgment of 5 June 2014 (Case C-557/12, Kone).
+'Umbrella effects' were also recognised by the Provincial Court of Madrid (Section 28) in its Judgment 377/2022 of 19 May 2022 (according to the CJEU's judgment of 5 June 2014 (Case C-557/12, Kone).
 This confirms that claims can be brought for purchases made from undertakings that did not participate in the infringement directly or indirectly linked to the infringing undertakings.

 3.2 Can a claim for breach of competition law be brought against parties outside the jurisdiction?

 A person domiciled outside Spain may be sued before the Spanish courts.
-The applicable rules vary depending on whether its domicile is in another EU member state.
+The applicable rules vary depending on whether the person is domiciled in another EU member state.

 If the defendant is domiciled in an EU member state, that person may be sued in Spain if the damage occurred there under Article 7.2 of EU Regulation 1215/2012 (Brussels I), which establishes that a person domiciled in one member state may be sued in another member state in matters of tort, delict or quasi-delict before the court of the place where the damage occurred or may occur.